leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 In many respects, however, a ``namespace ... end`` block behaves the same as a ``section ... end`` block.
-In particular, if you use the ``variable`` command within a namespace, its scope is limited to the one namespace block they are defined in, which means they are not accessible in another namespace block of the same name and they are not accessible if you `open` the namespace later.
-They behave like a local variable to the specific namespace block.
+In particular, if you use the ``variable`` command within a namespace, the variable scope is limited to the one namespace block it is defined in, which means it is not accessible in another namespace block of the same name and it is not accessible if you `open` the namespace later.
+Variables behave like a local variable in a specific namespace block.

 If you use an ``open`` command within a namespace, its effects disappear when the namespace is closed.
 Likewise ``open`` is